daifukusensei/nikon-d300-d700-gps-logger/README.md

 </p>

 ## Why?
-I'm an active travel photographer, and use various hardware & software-based GPS solutions to geo-tag my images on the fly, all with distinct shortcomings when paired with my ancient (but lovely) Nikon D700.
-So, I've built a geo-tagging GPS to meet my own specific needs.
+I'm an active travel photographer, and use various hardware & software-based GPS solutions to geo-tag my images, all with distinct shortcomings when paired with my ancient (but lovely) Nikon D700.
+So, I've built a geo-tagging device to meet my own specific needs.
 (See [Disclaimer](#Disclaimer).)

 Leveraging what I've learned from an earlier attempt at a mobile GPS-solution (see [Project Pluto](https://github.com/daifukusensei/arduino-gps-logger)), I've affectionately named this Project Neptune.

 ## Features
 - Mounts to the bottom of a Nikon D300(S)/D700, and is powered directly from the camera
-- Connects via Mini-USB-to-10-pin cable for direct geo-tagging of captured images
+- Connects to camera via Mini-USB to 10-pin cable, for geo-tagging of captured images directly into EXIF metadata
+- Logging of co-ordinates to microSD card at 2-second intervals
+- Waypoint-marking of points of interest
 - Bluetooth pairing with mobile phone or Serial Port Profile (SPP)NMEA 0183-compatible device/DSLR with PIN/passkey 0000
-- Logging of co-ordinates to microSD card at 2-second intervals
-- Waypoint-marking
 - LEDs to indicate satellite and Bluetooth fix, and microSD card activity
 - Individual features (microSD logging, Bluetooth and LEDs) may be toggled on or off, with settings retained across power-cycles